emdgroup/baybe/docs/userguide/campaigns.md

 new_rec = campaign.recommend(batch_quantity=5)
 ```

-In discrete or hybrid search space, numerical measurements are required to fall into a
+For discrete parameters, measurements are required to fall into a
 predefined tolerance by default.
 This tolerance is defined on the level of the individual parameters.
 This requirement can be disabled by using the `numerical_measurements_must_be_within_tolerance` flag.